dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 > The only problem here is that ArgoCD does not delete `Applications` <!-- verify when deleted from git.
 ArgoCD simply does not track what changed between each commit, meaning that it does know what has been created or deleted - ArgoCD only knows what the current state should be and nothing else.
 FluxCD is needed to solve this.
 FluxCD has the feature of _Garbage collection_ that detects when resources are removed from git and deletes them in the cluster [[source](https://fluxcd.io/flux/components/kustomize/kustomization/#garbage-collection)].
 So with ArgoCD, this results in a manual task of deleting resources to which the developer may not have access to.
  -->

-## 12.5.
+## 11.5.
 Platform Engineering

 Platform engineering is gaining popularity in the last two years [[s](https://www.cncf.io/blog/2022/07/01/devops-vs-sre-vs-platform-engineering-the-gaps-might-be-smaller-than-you-think/)].
-This topic is a main topic in itself, and not the focus of this paper, but I just quickly want to highlight how control planes like _crossplane_ can modernize your infrastructure, by embracing Platform Engineering and self-service.
+This topic that deserve a paper in itself, and is therefore not the focus of this paper, but I just quickly want to highlight how control planes like _crossplane_ can modernize your infrastructure, by embracing Platform Engineering and self-servicing.
 Crossplane has the concept of [Composite Resources](https://crossplane.io/docs/v1.9/concepts/composition.html#composite-resources), that works as an abstraction layer between the actual managed resource running on the cloud provider and the resource offered by the infrastructure team to the development teams.
 For example a developer then does not have to worry about where a database runs.
 The developer just requests a database in YAML, and the rest is handled by the abstraction created by the infrastructure/platform team.
 The abstraction becomes a platform for the developer to use - and they can self-service/provision infrastructure by using the provided abstraction.
 Developers will only interact directly with Kubernetes and not any other cloud platform/portal.

 Kelsey Hightower from Google puts it like this: _"This conversation is less about Crossplane vs terraform.
 This is more about using Crossplane to build your own kind of api server, your own control plane that highlights and exposes only the resources and the properties that you want people in your organization using.
 This is a little bit different than saying: >>hey here is access to GCP. knock yourself out until we get the bill.<<"_ [[source]](https://youtu.be/UffM5Gr1m-0?t=843).
 In other words, the developers can view the platform team as the cloud provider instead of seeing GCP as their cloud provider.
 Everything the developers need is exposed through the abstraction provided by the platform team [[source]](https://youtu.be/UffM5Gr1m-0?t=769).

 _To conclude:_ Crossplane enables an infrastructure team to build an engineering platform, where the developers can self-service cloud resources provided by the infrastructure team.
 The infrastructure team has full control over what resources are available in the organisation and how they are configured behind the scene.

-## 12.6.
+## 11.6.
 Pets to Cattle : Denne title passer bedre til eliminating state.

 <!-- un-utilized resources -->
 One challenge companies can have when their developers have direct access to the cloud resources is that cloud services get created and forgotten about [[s]](https://amazic.com/dont-waste-your-money-on-unused-cloud-resources/).
 These resources may have been created accidentally or just used for a quick experiment.
 Other reasons could be that the resource is irrecoverable because the Terraform state was lost.
 The company ends up being charged for these un-utilized resources each month because it lacks the knowledge if the services are actually used or not, and the company is too scared of deleting the resources because they may be in use.
 Tools like Crossplane and ArgoCD can limit or mitigate this risk.